SEI-R-2-22/u3_lesson_redux_middleware/README.md

 **`Error: Actions must be plain objects.
 Use custom middleware for async actions.`**

-The reason being for this is that Redux is looking for objects to be returned to update our state, however the minute we start doing asynchronous tasks, our function now returns a promise instead of an object, thats where `redux-thunk` comes in.
+The reason being for this is that Redux is looking for objects to be returned to update our state.
+However, the minute we start doing asynchronous tasks, our function now returns a promise instead of an object, thats where `redux-thunk` comes in.
 It essentially pauses our state update momentarily while the promise is resolved.
-Once the promise resolves we `dispatch` the update to our reducer.
+Once the promise resolves, we `dispatch` the update to our reducer.

 Revert your function back to the below: